Sikhism in the United Kingdom: Present

 In 2019, Seema Malhotra MP set up the first debate in Parliament to discuss the positive contribution of the Sikh community over the last 70 years.

 Despite the existence of advocacy organisations like the British Sikh Report, there is very little systematic research on British Sikhs.
-The only major academic work that is comprehensive, systematic and a through history of the community is by Gurharpal Singh and Darshan S. Tatla, Sikhs in Britain: The Making of a Community (Zed, 2006).
+The only major academic work that is a comprehensive, systematic, and thorough history of the community is by Gurharpal Singh and Darshan S. Tatla, Sikhs in Britain: The Making of a Community (Zed, 2006).
 This work needs updating in light of the impending Census 2021 to reflect changes in the community's profile.

 Demography

-According to the 2021 United Kingdom census, Sikhs in England & Wales enumerated 524,140, or 0.9% of the population.
+According to the 2021 United Kingdom census, Sikhs in England and Wales numbered 524,140, or 0.9% of the population.

 Place of birth

 According to the 2017 British Sikh Report which surveys the community in the UK, 71% were born in England, followed by 15% in India, 8% in East Africa, 2% in Scotland, and 1% in Afghanistan.